arielhalevy123/Rag-McDonalds-review/README.md

 This project demonstrates a complete retrieval-only RAG pipeline:
 - **Ingestion**: Documents are embedded using OpenAI's `text-embedding-3-small` model and stored in a local Chroma vector database
-- **Retrieval**: User queries are embedded and matched against document embeddings using cosine similarity
+- **Retrieval**: User queries are embedded and matched against document embeddings using cosine similarity.
+The system uses over-fetching and re-ranking to improve recall by compensating for ANN approximation
 - **Display**: Retrieved chunks are displayed with similarity scores, filtered by a configurable threshold

 ## Dataset